Addieryn/triple-rift/README.md

 - single player (maybe you can set up dungeons to fight preset monsters by flipping a cards
 - multiplayer (main turn based)
 - game modes-
-  1. stacking environment for higher level cost cards
+  1. Tamer
+  2. kill the commander
+  3. path to commander
+  4. gladiator champion
+  5. single player dungeon crawlers

 ## Rules
+- PHASE:
+  1. DRAW card x1
+  2. Draw and place environment card x1
+  3. place card x1
+  4. move or rotate card x1
+  5. spells unlimited
-- place card x1, move(?)rotate card x1, spells unlimited, 1 event if owned (?)instead of spells
+  6. 1 event if owned (?)instead of spells

+- no colors
-- most "tamed" wins
+- most "tamed" wins (game mode)
+- (?)commanders have a re-attack
 - (?)cards played in any direction
 - (?)game ends when all environments are played(timer)
 - (?) first creature cant me tamed/gains block for 1 turn